 The Chosun Taekwondo Academy is a professional, full-time operation open from 5:30am till 9:00pm on most days.
 Aside from its primary mission as an institute of the Korean martial arts, the Chosun Taekwondo Academy also offers an ongoing program in Hatha Yoga, taught by qualified, adult instructors.

-Because he is a traditionalist, Master Cook places great emphasis on the underlying philosophical principles and self-defense strategies surrounding taekwondo.
-He demonstrates this belief by infusing meditation, breathing exercises, a strong attention to basics, and the practice of the classical forms, or poomsae, in his instructional methodology.
+Because he is a traditionalist, Grandmaster Cook places great emphasis on the underlying philosophical principles and self-defense strategies surrounding taekwondo.
+He demonstrates this belief by infusing meditation, Ki exercises, a strong attention to basics, and the practice of the classical forms, or poomsae, in his instructional methodology.

 Grandmaster Hwang Kee